 - Approval of the completed Senior Experience: Spanish Multimedia Portfolio.

 - A grade average of C is required for the major.
 At least four of the advanced Spanish courses (400-level and up) must be taken on the Appleton campus.

 Required for the Spanish minor

 - Six standard courses (or a minimum of 36 units) including one 300-level course, one 400-level course, two 500-level courses, and two electives.
 These can include a second 300-level course.
 The remaining electives must be taken at the 400-level and above.
 They may include up to six units of internship or up to six units from approved courses outside the department.

 The Spanish department strongly advises majors and minors to participate in off-campus programs in Latin America or Spain to fulfill program requirements and complement departmental offerings.
 Non-majors with sufficient linguistic preparation are also encouraged to participate in sponsored programs.
-Lawrence University offers a variety of off-campus courses in various disciplines, such as Biology, Government, Art, History, and Music.
-Please contact the specific department, the Registrar and the Director of Off-Campus Programs for information on credit transfer toward requirements outside of the Spanish program.
+Lawrence University offers a variety of off-campus courses in various disciplines, such as Biology, Psychology, Government, Art, History, Music, etc. Please contact the specific department, the Registrar and the Director of Off-Campus Programs for information on credit transfer toward requirements outside of the Spanish program.